robalexdev/rss-blogroll-network/content/discover/feed-9ced5c0dc91bbf6d22079513d7baee7f.md

 ---
 title: Python Bytes
-date: "2024-08-26T00:00:00-08:00"
+date: "2025-02-17T00:00:00-08:00"
-description: |-
-  Python Bytes is a weekly podcast hosted by Michael Kennedy and Brian Okken.
-The show is a short
-              discussion on the headlines and noteworthy news in the Python, developer, and data science
+description: Python Bytes is a weekly podcast hosted by Michael Kennedy and Brian Okken.
+The show is a short discussion on the headlines and noteworthy news in the Python, developer, and data science space.
 params:
   feedlink: https://pythonbytes.fm/episodes/rss
   feedtype: rss